ppy/osu-wiki/wiki/osu!_wiki/Contribution_guide/Best_practices/en.md

 ![Applying a batch review](img/applying-batch-review.gif)

-You may also use the `Commit suggestion` button to apply a single suggestion individually, but don't forget to set a descriptive commit message.
-Keep in mind however, that fewer commits are better than lots of small ones.
+You may also use the `Commit suggestion` button to apply a single suggestion individually, provided that you make commits sparingly and [with informative messages](#making-edits).

 ![Applying a single review](img/applying-single-review.gif)

 Using this system will automatically mark suggestions as resolved.
 When applying reviews manually (e.g. when the reviewer didn't add a direct suggestion), mark them as resolved *after committing the change* to prevent forgetting any.
-Applying reviews automatically is preferred, as it prevents errors and alleviates reviewers from potentially needing to check if their review was applied correctly, especially when there are many changes.
+Letting GitHub apply reviews automatically is preferred, as it ensures that suggestions are applied correctly and prevents any manual copy errors.

 ## Resolving conflicts